enasequence/read_docs/cli_01.md

 - CHROMOSOME_LIST (genome assemblies): See [Genome Assembly Submissions](cli_02.html)
 - UNLOCALISED_LIST (genome assemblies): See [Genome Assembly Submissions](cli_02.html)

-## Stage 3: Validate and submit the files
+## Stage 3: Validate, upload and submit files

 Validation is done using the `-validate` command line option.
-Validated files are uploaded using the `-upload` option to the submitter specific private file upload area in webin.ebi.ac.uk and finally submitted using the `-submit` option.
+Validated files are uploaded using the `-upload` option to the submitter specific Webin file upload area in webin.ebi.ac.uk and finally submitted using the `-submit` option.

 The `-validate` must be completed successfully before the validated files can